Responding to allegations of alienating behaviour

 - Effective links and signposting/translations – it is envisaged that a companion document may be required to assist the majority of participants who are unrepresented

-The working group will work to a 12-month timetable, allowing approximately 4-5 months for the development of draft guidance, a period of external consultation and revision before a final draft being presented to the January meeting of the council 2023.
+The working group aims to work to a 12-month timetable, allowing approximately 4-5 months for the development of draft guidance, a period of external consultation and revision before a final draft being presented to the Council in summer/autumn 2023.